 Her Majesty herself placed in fifth, with a total of 23 points on our Eco-Friendly Royals Index.
-Owing to Queen Elizabeth II’s commitment to 10 environmental charities, as well as having an electric car, it comes as no surprise that she makes the top five most eco-friendly royals.
+Given her commitment to 10 environmental charities, as well as having an electric car, it comes as no surprise that she makes the top five most eco-friendly royals.

 Sharing the crown of the least eco-friendly royals are the Duke and Duchess of Sussex, racking up just nine Eco-Points each.
 Despite having been awarded points for owning an electric car and Meghan’s loyalty to sustainable fashion brands, Harry and Meghan engaged considerably less than others with environmental charities and engagements between March 2019 and 2020, which hinders their score.
 They also had the third worst carbon footprint of all royals studied.

 Next up is Anne, Princess Royal, with just 10 points on our Eco-Friendly Royals Index – just one more point than Harry and Meghan.
 Even though Princess Anne supports eight different environmental charities and sporting sustainable fashion, she didn’t attend many environmental engagements and rarely posts on social media about issues like pollution or climate change.

 Prince Edward, the Earl of Wessex, follows with 11 points in total.
 Despite attending the second highest number of environmental engagements (3), the prince let himself down by having three points deducted for his travel footprint.